hotrodup/hotrod/README.md

 > :checkered_flag: Turbocharge your Node.js development cycle.

 Hot Rod is a CLI that provisions a remote development server on Google Cloud and beams up your source code to the server after every local file change.
-The traditional development cycle (edit code, preview locally, commit changes, deploy app, and verify changes) is turbocharged.
-With Hot Rod, just edit your source, hit refresh, and--that's it!
+The traditional development cycle (edit code, preview locally, commit changes, deploy app, refresh webpage, and verify changes) is turbocharged.
+With Hot Rod, just edit your source, hit save, and--that's it!
 Your code is running live on a remote server.

 [http://hotrodup.com](http://hotrodup.com)

+## Key Features

+- **Blazing Fast**: Local changes to source appear online in under `100ms`.
+The delay is impercetible on a fast connection.
+- **Auto-Refresh**: No need to hit refresh in your browser, Hot Rod automatically reloads your page after every file change.
+- **Short URL**: Every development server gets a short URL for easy sharing.
+- **Local Editors**: No need to use a clumsy web-based IDE.
+Use the tools you love to edit source locally, and preview the changes remotely.

 ## Dependencies